miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 * Spiderchick splitting on death (animation found).
 * Bat swarm as animals to befriend (npc class found).
 * Duplicate props with different sizes (models found).
+* Cowering and wine interesting places (animations found).
+* Booth and barstool interesting places (animations found).
-* Textureless trash, dummy and other props (models found).
+* Trash, dummy and other props without texture (models found).
 * Props with alternate skins or in combinations (models found).
 * More pipes, pillows, barbells and billiard balls (models found).